-This year, I reported for BIV from Silicon Valley.
-I was also one of 20 journalists selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.
-In 2018, I will be heading to Southeast Asia as a 2017-18 Asia Pacific Foundation of Canada media fellow.
+In 2017, she reported for BIV from Silicon Valley, and was one of 20 journalists from around the world selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.

-In 2015, I reported from Central America on Canadian mining companies and the communities they affect.
-I was the first international journalist to visit Tahoe Resources’ silver mine in Guatemala, and one of a handful to investigate both sides of the controversies surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.
+In 2015, Hayley travelled to Central America to investigate Canadian mining operations and their impacts on rural and Indigenous communities.
+She was the first international journalist to visit Tahoe Resources’ controversial silver mine in Guatemala, and one of a handful to investigate the issues surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.

-I’m passionate about a variety of international, environmental, political and cultural issues.
-Resource development is among them, as are terrorism, human rights, the rights of corporations versus sovereign states, civil liberties, climate change and trade.
+Hayley is passionate about a variety of international, environmental, political and cultural issues.
+Resource development is among them, as are terrorism, human rights, climate change and trade.

-I graduated with distinction from Kwantlen Polytechnic University in 2014.
-While completing my bachelor of journalism, I spent six months studying international journalism, terrorism and political Islam at the University of Central Lancashire in England.
-I also spent six weeks undergoing conflict-zone reporting training at the Canadian Manoeuvre Training Centre in Wainwright, Alberta.
+She graduated with distinction from Kwantlen Polytechnic University in 2014.
+While completing her bachelor of journalism degree, she spent six months studying international journalism, terrorism and political Islam at the University of Central Lancashire in England.
+She also spent six weeks undergoing conflict zone reporting training at the Canadian Manoeuvre Training Centre in Wainwright, Alberta.

-It feels like a lifetime ago, but I was Miss White Rock in 2008, and a Miss British Columbia Ambassador when the Olympics came to Vancouver.
-These were both highly involved ambassador positions that included extensive fundraising, public speaking and community engagement, along with more than a thousand hours of volunteering.
-Two lifetimes ago, I rocked out in an all-girl band.
+A lifetime ago, Hayley served her community as Miss White Rock 2008, and as a Miss British Columbia Ambassador when the Olympics came to Vancouver.
+These were both highly involved ambassador positions that included extensive fundraising, public speaking and community engagement, and more than a thousand hours of volunteering.